Adventure Filmmakers Workshop - Fall 2022

 This program is not aimed at those who only want to explore what it is like to be an adventure filmmaker – the Adventure Filmmakers Workshop is for those who are committed to filmmaking as a life choice.

 A strong knowledge base of technical sound, camera, and editing skills is essential.
 Applicants are encouraged to focus on one specific film project that they have in mind and to be prepared to share it with the group.
-Participants should be in good physical condition with the ability to lift and carry heavy camera equipment outdoors without assistance on uneven terrain.

-Enrolment is limited to 24 participants.
+Enrolment is limited to 18 participants.

 Program generously supported by:

 Arrival - Thursday Oct 27